inveniosoftware/react-searchkit/docs/docs/components/layout_switcher.md

 * **currentLayout** `String`

-  The current layout.
+  The current value of the `layout` `query` state.

 * **onLayoutChange** `function`

-  The function to call when the user wants to change the current layout, passing as parameter the new layout.
+  The function to call when the user wants to change the current layout to change the `query` state. `onLayoutChange(newValue)`